rmsairlock/Process-Hallowing/README.md

 ### The Future of the Category
 To maintain the gold standard, AAL must continue to bridge the gap between the Disk and the Runtime.
 While Airlock provides the strongest perimeter on the market, there is an opportunity to evolve toward **Context-aware Path Management**.

 By making granular controls (like parent-process associations and temporary developer "lease" rules) easier to manage, organizations can grant technical teams the freedom they need without opening the door to the "Identity Materialization" techniques demonstrated here.
+For example: a Path Rule scoped exclusively to `msbuild.exe` as the parent process, active only during a defined build window, would have prevented every stage of the bypass demonstrated here - the compiler trick, the DLL materialization, and the reflective load - without touching developer workflow at all.
 Ultimately, true security isn't just about **Allowing an Executable**; it's about **Authorizing a Process State**.